akashbagchi/portfolio/README.md

   <img src="https://raw.githubusercontent.com/akashbagchi/portfolio/main/images/Pattern%20library.png" alt="Pattern library for app" height=500>
 </center>

-Designed by Akash Bagchi for the _Visual Elements of Interface Design_ Course offered by _California Institute of the Arts_ Software used : Adobe XD
+Designed for the _Visual Elements of Interface Design_ Course offered by _California Institute of the Arts_ Software used : Adobe XD

 ---